-Bloomdale, Diggers Rest is a vast new residential development designed to create an exceptional living environment for all residents.
-Residents will be provided with a host of desirable and functional services, with a focus on quality of lifestyle.

-The Bloomdale master plan has been developed as a specific response to its natural environment, with the intent of nurturing a cohesive neighbourhood and promoting the needs of its community.
-Ranging in lot size, the Bloomdale master plan is delivering in excess of 1600 dwellings in a community based environment.
+Residents will be provided with a host of desirable and functional services, with a focus on quality of lifestyle and sustainability.
+The Bloomdale masterplan has been developed as a specific response to its natural environment, with the intent of nurturing a cohesive neighbourhood and promoting the needs of its community.
+Ranging in lot size, the Bloomdale masterplan is delivering in excess of 1,400 dwellings in a community based environment which will accommodate over 3,800 people.

-In addition to the natural attributes offered at Bloomdale, master planning will also cater for an architecturally designed activity centre.
+In addition to the natural attributes offered at Bloomdale, masterplanning will also cater for an architecturally designed neighbourhood activity centre.
 Proposed to be centrally positioned, this facility will form the hub for many community based activities and reflect the progressive architectural principles of design which will be encouraged and reflected throughout the entire community.